juheelee2/DosefindingPeriodicEff/README.md

 9. dose: a M-dim vector of standardized doses
 10. accp_chk: binary indictor for acceptability check.
 If accp_chk=0, do not conduct the acceptability check and let all doses acceptable.
 If accp_chk=1, conduct the acceptability check.
 11. follow_up: a J-dim vector of the lengths of the follow-up period for the outcomes. in our example trial, we have (84, 84, 84).
 12. utility: a vectorized utility.
-An example is given in Table 1 of the paper
+An example is given in Table 1 of the paper.
-13. ini_sam: the initial values of the random parameters to run MCMC
+13. ini_sam: the initial values of the random parameters to run MCMC.
+An example of ini_sam is included as a separate .RData file (ini_sam.RData).
 14. n_sam: the number of samples that will be used for the inference such as expected utility computation and acceptability checking
 15. n_burn: the number of samples that will be discarded.
 So in total, we draw N_sam + N_burn samples of the random parameters from the posterior distribution.

+** An example of the trial parameters such as J, K, L etc is included in a separate .R file (Trial-parameters.R)

 The function returns
 1. $Tab_Safety: a M-dim binary indicator vector (1: Acceptable, 0: Not acceptable)